JonathanReeve/docmap/README.md

 #DOCMAP

+This is the Omeka 2.0 version of the Pinstripe theme.

 ##About
 This project, codenamed DOCMAP, is an open-source effort, spearheaded by NYU's History Department, to develop new themes and customization functionality for the Omeka content management system.